rohanagarwal/slate/source/index.html.md

 We support [HTTP Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) for all HTTP requests.

-VDS will provide you with an API key and an API token.
+Veridata will provide you with an API key and an API token.

 # Criminal Record Search API
 The Criminal Record Search API provides a set of APIs to create county search requests as well as poll for the results of the requests.
 We also support callback requests where we send the results of your search request to your API endpoint.